TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-rpm.md

 weight: 5
 ---

-This guide provides a clear and concise, step-by-step recipe for launching the Tyk Enterprise Developer Portal using an RPM package in Red Hat environment (RHEL / CentOS).
+This guide provides a step-by-step recipe for launching the Tyk Enterprise Developer Portal using an RPM package in Red Hat environment (RHEL / CentOS).

+{{< warning success >}}
+**Note**

->**Note**: This document is just an example.
-Customize all fields, including the username, password, root password, database name, and more.
+This document is just an example.
+Customise all fields, including the username, password, root password, database name and more.

-> Be sure to update the connection DSN in the env-file accordingly.
+Be sure to update the connection DSN in the env-file accordingly.
+{{< /warning >}}

 ### Prerequisites